taustation-fan/taustation-fan.github.io/README.md

 player level, so for higher-level players, they can be much stronger than the *look for trouble* opponents.

-The final opponent also gives you random reward, which can be an item or a bond package.
+The final opponent also gives you two random rewards, one of which can be an item or a bond package, the other one is a multi stim.

-The cool-down period for *Enter the Sewers* is one day, which you can also halve by spending 10 bonds.
+The cool-down period for *Enter the Sewers* is 92 segments (about 22 hours), which you can also halve by spending 10 bonds.

 ### Pursue a Career